 A DIY painting job doesn't have to equal crooked lines, besmirched floors, and ceramic sinks speckled with robin's egg blue.

-Then lay them flat or hang them on a peg for overnight storage.
+- Lay them flat or hang them on a peg for overnight storage.

 "That way, the bristles won't develop a bend and will retain their usefulness for your next painting adventure," says Artem Filikov, vice president of marketing and product development for home improvement website HomeYou.

-2. Use Plastic Wrap to Prevent Mishaps
+#2 Use Plastic Wrap to Prevent Mishaps

 For an extra tight wrap, choose a wrap with an adhesive backing — your hardware store will even carry special painter's plastic wrap, if you really want to go all out — which will help it stick to the surface and prevent the odd drop from inching its way in.
 Once you've finished the job, just unwrap for a paint-free finish.

 Although there are vanilla-scented products specifically designed to use with paint, you can get the same effect with what's in your kitchen cabinet.

 For darker paints, add a couple drops of vanilla extract (artificial is fine) per gallon to reduce the nasty smell and keep your room smelling sweet for weeks to come.

-4. Repurpose Old T-Shirts as Rags to Reduce Waste
+#4 Repurpose Old T-Shirts as Rags to Reduce Waste

 And while you could pick up a mega-pack of plain cotton towels to keep paint from splattering, why not use something you can find stuffed at the back of a drawer?

 "If paint runs down your roller or brush, it gets really messy, really quick," he says.
 "Always have a rag in your pocket so you and your brush or roller stay clean."

-5. Keep Q-tips Handy for Emergencies
+#5 Keep Q-tips Handy for Mistakes

 Oh no!
 A drop of Naples Sunset just splashed on your white window frame.
 You've only got a few minutes to clean up the mess before your mistake is sealed for eternity.

 Here's another use for that pile of cotton swabs tucked in your jeans pocket: Use them to touch up imperfections on newly-painted walls without dirtying an entire paintbrush.

 Using a Q-tip (another reason to keep them handy), go over all the bits and pieces you don't want painted, like screws or hinges.
 With the petroleum jelly applied, even an accidental slip won't leave you heartbroken.

 Here's another tip for a hassle-free paint job: "Run petroleum jelly along the seals of your doors and windows to prevent them from sticking," Sharp says.

-7. Blow Dry Painter's Tape for Easy Removal
+#7 Use a Hair Dryer on Painter's Tape for Easy Removal

 But when strips of perfect paint peel off along with the adhesive — or you just can't get the darn tape to come off at all — you might feel like you wasted your effort.

 Holding it about three inches from the wall will help soften the adhesive and ensure an even line, making removal a stress-free affair — and ensuring you keep that dreamy, crisp paint line.